Rookie of the Year (film): Plot

 On the last day of the season, the Cubs face the Mets again at Wrigley Field, with Steadman starting.
-If the Cubs triumph, they win the division and move on to the National League Championship Series.
-Steadman pitches his best game in years, but he injures his arm on the last pitch.
-The ball is hit to Steadman who cannot throw it to home plate because his arm is hurt.
+If the Cubs triumph, they win the division and move on to the World Series.
+Steadman pitches his best game in years, but he blows out his arm on the last pitch.
+The ball is hit to Steadman who cannot throw it to home plate due to his injured arm.
 He runs home and dives to tag the runner out at home, keeping the Cubs in the lead.
 He turns the ball over to Henry, who easily strikes out the side in the seventh and eighth innings.
-At the top of the ninth, Henry slips on a baseball, reversing the effects of his first fall and reducing his arm strength to normal.
+At the top of the ninth, Henry slips on a baseball, reverting his arm strength to normal.

 Henry frustrates the Cubs and their fans by intentionally walking the first batter.
 He explains to his teammates why he can no longer throw fastballs and sends them back to their positions with a plan.
-With their cooperation, Henry sneaks the ball to the first baseman Okie, who tags the runner out.
+With their cooperation, Henry sneaks the ball to the first baseman, who tags the runner out.
 Henry walks the next batter, with whom he trades insults.
 When the runner dares him to throw the ball high, Henry does so but stops as the runner takes off for second and is tagged out, setting up a final showdown with Heddo.
 Henry throws a changeup, which Heddo misses, and his next hit appears headed for the bleachers but is ruled a foul ball.
-Henry opens his glove to find not his father's name, but Mary's.
-In the stands, she signals him to throw a "floater".
-He does so and strikes out a shocked Heddo (who then throws a tantrum at home plate), winning the division title for the Cubs and heading to the National League Championship Series.
+Henry notices some tape inside his glove and peels it off to find not his father's name, but Mary's.
+In the stands, she signals him to throw a "Floater".
+He does so and strikes out a shocked Heddo (who then throws a tantrum at home plate), winning the division title for the Cubs and heading to the World Series.
+The Cubs and their fans celebrate and Henry throws the game winning ball to his mother.

 The next spring, Henry plays Little League again.
 Mary and Steadman, now a couple, are his team's coaches.
-After catching a potential home run ball that ensures his team's victory, Henry raises his fist to reveal a Cubs World Series championship ring, signifying his role in the Cubs' World Series victory.
+After catching a potential home run ball that ensures his team's victory, Henry raises his fist to reveal a Cubs championship ring, signifying his role in the Cubs' World Series victory.